ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.5.4: changes default setting of `PdfBitmapConfig::set_reverse_byte_order()` to `true` to switch from Pdfium's default BGRA8 pixel format to RGBA8.
+This is necessary since the `image` crate dropped support for BGRA8 in version 0.24.
+See <https://github.com/ajrcarey/pdfium-render/issues/9> for more information.
 * 0.5.3: adds bindings for `FPDFBookmark_*()`, `FPDFPageObj_*()`, `FPDFText_*()`, and `FPDFFont_*()` functions, exposes `PdfPageObjects`, `PdfPageText`, and `PdfBookmarks` collections
 * 0.5.2: adds bindings for `FPDF_GetPageBoundingBox()`, `FPDFDoc_GetPageMode()`, `FPDFPage_Get*Box()`, and `FPDFPage_Set*Box()` functions, exposes `PdfPageBoundaries` collection
 * 0.5.1: adds bindings for `FPDFPage_GetRotation()` and `FPDFPage_SetRotation()` functions, exposes `PdfMetadata` collection